berriiacn/music-player/README.md

 # music-player

 Welcome to music player!
-This is a music player containing one song called Go! by Neffex.
+This is a music player containing one song called All Time Low by Jon Bellion.